F74046080/Rating-Prediction-with-User-Business-Review/README.md

 	2. Use nltk.stem library to remove the prefixes, suffixes from a word and and change it to its base form.
 	3. Drop the stopword
 	4. Use TF-IDF(n_gram: choose numbers of the words, min_df and max_df: filter the result ) to divide the string.

+* model
+	* discrete - linearSVC and Linear Regression: convert the matrix into high dimension, the accurancy is higher, MSE is higher because of the result is in integer
+	* continuous -

 ## Best Result
 * Accuracy 0.5042